Fort Irwin National Training Center: Opposing Forces (OPFOR)

-During the re-opening of the NTC in 1980, the OPFOR consisted of re-activation of the 6th Battalion, 31st Infantry, "The Polar Bears," from the 7th Infantry Division, based in Fort Ord, California, and the 1st Battalion, 73rd Armor.
-Once the US Army turned to regimental units in 1985, the OPFOR was redesignated the 177th Armored Brigade (SEP).
+In 1980, during the re-opening of the NTC, the OPFOR consisted of a re-activation of the 6th Battalion, 31st Infantry, "The Polar Bears," from the 7th Infantry Division, based in Fort Ord, California, and the 1st Battalion, 73rd Armor.
+In 1985, once the US Army turned to regimental units, the OPFOR was redesignated the 177th Armored Brigade (SEP).

 The OPFOR soldiers were dressed in Soviet-style armor uniforms including black berets, Soviet-style insignias, and used M551 Sheridans visually modified to resemble BMP-1 vehicles and T-72 tanks.
-In their OPFOR role the Infantry Battalion was designated as the 32nd Guards Motorized Rifle Regiment.
+In their OPFOR role, the Infantry Battalion was designated as the 32nd Guards Motorized Rifle Regiment.
 U.S. Marine Corps (USMC), U.S. Army Reserve and Army National Guard units would support infantry roles for the OPFOR.

 Air support and air combat tactics came from USAF fighter wings operating from Nellis AFB and George AFB.
-USN strike squadrons from NAS Lemoore, USMC fighter/attack squadrons operating from MCAS El Toro, and USMC helicopter attack squadrons operating from MCAS Tustin.
-When George AFB, MCAS El Toro and MCAS Tustin were closed as a result of Base Realignment and Closure Commission actions in the 1990s, USAF air support shifted to composite fighter wings from Nellis AFB, Hill AFB, Luke AFB and Davis-Monthan AFB.
+USN strike squadrons operated from NAS Lemoore, USMC fighter/attack squadrons operated from MCAS El Toro, and USMC helicopter attack squadrons operated from MCAS Tustin.
+In the 1990s, when George AFB, MCAS El Toro and MCAS Tustin were closed as a result of Base Realignment and Closure Commission actions, USAF air support shifted to composite fighter wings from Nellis AFB, Hill AFB, Luke AFB and Davis-Monthan AFB.
 USMC air support shifted to MCAS Miramar (formerly NAS Miramar), MCAS Yuma and MCAS Camp Pendleton.

-During the 1980s and 1990s, the NTC also showcased US Army large-scale tactics to foreign military leaders from all over the world.
+In the 1980s and 1990s, the NTC showcased US Army large-scale tactics to foreign military leaders from all over the world.
 The OPFOR ran 15 training rotations a year against armored brigades from both Active and Reserve Component US Army units from all over the United States.
 The command centers of these large-scale battles were computerized in a central command post, where each battle was recorded and analyzed.
-The results were subsequently debriefed to the participants.
+The results were debriefed to the participants.

 After the September 11, 2001 attacks, the NTC transformed to focus on continuous counterinsurgency ops that reflected a rapidly changing battlefield, especially in desert climate environments.

-Following the United States withdraw from Afghanistan in 2021 and the Russian invasion of Ukraine in early 2022, The National Training Center began to train Soldiers for future fights against major near-peer adversaries.
+Following the United States withdraw from Afghanistan in 2021 and the Russian invasion of Ukraine in early 2022, The National Training Center began to train soldiers for future fights against major near-peer adversaries.